 - Chakra: Solar Plexus (gold), Throat and Root (blue)

 - Element: Earth and Solar Plexus (gold), Throat, Root and Spirit (blue)

-Tiger’s eye displays chatoyancy, or a “cat’s eye” affect.
-For more than 100 years it has been believed to form when parallel veins of crocidolite (blue asbestos) are metamorphically altered to iron oxides (giving it its gold colour), which is then replaced by quartz.
-In the case of blue tiger’s eye (also know as hawk’s eye or falcon’s eye), the crocidolite is not altered before the quartz replacement, and retains its original blue colour.
-In 2003, Heaney and Fisher argued that tiger's-eye is not a replacement mineral but "classically exemplifies synchronous mineral growth through a crack-seal vein-filling process."
-However, mineralogy books tend to stick with the original explanation.
+- Tiger’s eye is a quartz, which is chatoyant because of the parallel intergrowth of quartz crystals and altered amphibole fibres that have mostly turned into limonite.
+For more than 100 years it has been believed to form when parallel veins of crocidolite (blue asbestos) are metamorphically altered to iron oxides (giving it its gold colour), which are then replaced by quartz.
+In the case of blue tiger’s eye (also known as ‘hawk’s eye’ or ‘falcon’s eye’), the crocidolite is not altered before the quartz replacement, and retains its original blue colour.
+In 2003, Heaney and Fisher argued that tiger’s eye is not a replacement mineral but “classically exemplifies synchronous mineral growth through a crack-seal vein-filling process.”
+However, you’ll find that most mineralogy books stick to the original explanation.
 Both varieties are very popular in jewellery making and gemstone carving.